who to talk to

 - After the trip: forward the receipts and the approval email from the DGS to the business office.
 If your funding was coming from elsewhere, complete the reimbursement form.

 NB: This workflow pertains only to the funding from the department.
-A lot of administrative hurdles might exist entirely independent from us: say, international travel might need approval by the College (COVID-related rule), or a plethora of restrictions by various government agencies.
+A lot of administrative hurdles might exist entirely independent from us: say, a plethora of restrictions by various government agencies if they fund your travel.
 Do your homework!

 graduation countdown